maurosorrentino/ECS-HA-website/README.md

 names and how many you want, you only need to put the role arn in the secrets)using the workflow input field.
 - Runs automatically to the `prod` environment on tag creation (starting with v) to the main branch.

-Pipeline 2 – Application Deployment (TODO) (app_deployment_pipeline.yml)
+Pipeline 2 – Application Deployment (app_deployment_pipeline.yml)

-Will:

-- Run tests on the app
+Triggering:
+- Same as above pipeline
-- Build and push a Docker image to Amazon ECR
+- Build and push a Docker image to Amazon ECR (uses semantic versioning for rolling back)
 - Automatically update the ECS service with the new image version
-- Intended to demonstrate a zero-downtime CI/CD release flow

 Additionally, GitHub Actions environments have been configured (e.g., dev), each containing a secret named AWS_ROLE_ARN.
 The CI/CD workflows assume this secret is available so they can dynamically assume the correct AWS IAM role for that